Updated on June 11th, 2026

 The next important stoppage we took was Bonorong Wildlife Sanctuary, just 17 miles before reaching our last destination, Hobart, the capital city of Tasmania.
 As the sanctuary is mostly situated outdoors, you get plenty of free parking.
 It was almost evening when we reached there.

 Bonorong is one of Tasmania’s important sanctuaries.
 It is home to many awesome animals, including Kangaroos, koalas, wombats, and Tasmanian devils.
-You get free time to see a sanctuary, touch, and even feed these beautiful and cute animals like kangaroos and koalas.
+You get free time to visit a sanctuary, touch, and even feed these beautiful, cute animals like kangaroos and koalas.
 Visitors get pictures taken to keep as memories.

 Check timing before planning a trip

 As I said, the sanctuary is outdoors, so you must dress in your weather-appropriate clothing.
 The sanctuary is open almost daily, but you must check it before planning your trip.
-You can take your eatables if you have a picnic there, but even if you forget to take food, you will find excellent restaurants serving snacks and other eatables.
+You can bring your own food if you have a picnic there, but even if you forget, you will find excellent restaurants serving snacks and other food.

 Entry to the wildlife sanctuary is paid.
 This entry fee is used to maintain the Bonorong sanctuary.
 You also get a free bag of kangaroo food with this entry fee.
 We all enjoyed a good time at the sanctuary.
 I can certainly recommend this place as a must-visit if ever you are near Hobart.

-In Hobart, our stay was at Hotel Maya Colonial, near Salamanca Market.
+In Hobart, we stayed at Hotel Maya Colonial, near Salamanca Market.
 It was very comfortable to stay, especially because of its location.
 Hobart’s picturesque waterfront is quite close to this hotel.
 Salamanca Market is Tasmania’s largest and most vibrant outdoor market, which opens every Saturday.
 You can buy almost everything you need, like fresh food, homeware, crafts, jewellery, and so many other things.

-As I earlier said, the University of Tasmania and the Department of Education organised our trip, so our primary focus was visiting the university and different Tasmanian TAFE campuses.
-After two or three days of busy schedules, our trip organisers again planned a leisure trip to two awesome places.
+As I mentioned earlier, the University of Tasmania and the Department of Education organised our trip, so our primary focus was visiting the university and various Tasmanian TAFE campuses.
+After two or three days of busy schedules, our trip organisers planned another leisurely trip to two awesome places.
 One of them was Mt Wellington, and another one was Bruny Island.

 Exploring the Salamanca market